 But, apparently many people are prepared to take DJT’s word on it when he says that it’s a scandal.
 A scandal bigger than Watergate. (“Watergate” is one of those trigger words in the American psyche.
 The Right are always looking for a scandal on the left that can become “the next Watergate”, while the Left enjoy being overly righteous by pointing out the greatest scandal in modern presidential history belongs to the Republicans.)
 And if it’s bigger than Watergate, the reasoning goes, then Hillary is a crook and she belongs in prison.

 But, as we have seen, Trump lies.
 If we agree that Trump lies, then how are so many people believing him about this?
 Because people are prepared to believe that HRC is capable of anything when it comes to getting what she wants.
 Including murder.
 She’s Lady Macbeth made flesh – a powerful, ambitious woman who looks like she’s going to take it all.
 There has to be something fishy going on.
 Right?

 Back to the emails – the complaint is not that any secrets were leaked to foreign powers or enemies of the state – just that they could have been.
 Despite the FBI finding no cause to prosecute, the stain of impropriety remains.
 When the FBI, at the apparent last minute, announced more emails were being reviewed, the conservative press – along with Trump and his supporters – jumped on this as further proof that she was up to no good.
 These were hidden emails, emails that would prove her guilt, the final nail in the coffin.
 HRC was going to prison.

-This has proved to be the case.
+This has not proved to be the case.
 But, as a negative campaign topic, it did knock her lead at the polls.